You have to put your child in a properly fitted car seat or booster seat when travelling, no matter how short the journey is. This is the law.

 Fitting car seats correctly

-The RSA say that 4 out of 5 child car seats are incorrectly fitted.
+The RSA say that 4 out of 5 child car seats are not fitted correctly.
 So it is important to get an expert's advice.

 Strap your child into their car seat correctly

-Always strap your child in their car seat securely.
-This is no matter how short the journey,
+Always strap your child in their car seat securely, no matter how short the journey.

 The RSA advice is to: